No Ke Kāmelopadi #1 (3302T)

 Pronunciation Practice Text With Audio

-This free reading practice is available to both members and non-members of ʻŌlelo Online.
+This free reading practice is available to both members and non-members of ʻŌlelo Online, as well as those in the ʻŌlelo Online Virtual Classroom.

 Introduction